ropensci/dendroNetwork/README.md

 (provenance) networks as easy as possible.
 To be able to make use of all options, it is assumed that Cytoscape is installed (<https://cytoscape.org/>).
-Some data is included in this package, namely the Roman data from Hollstein (1980).
+Some data is included in this package, namely the Roman data published by Hollstein (Hollstein 1980).

 The first steps are

 1. Load data;
 2. Create similarity table;
 3. Create network using default settings;
-4. Detect communities using the Girvan-Newman (2002) algorithm;
+4. Detect communities using the Girvan-Newman algorithm (Girvan and Newman 2002);
-5. Detect all communities using the Clique Percolation Method (Palla, et al. 2005) for all clique sizes.
+5. Detect all communities using the Clique Percolation Method (Palla et al. 2005) for all clique sizes.

 ``` r
 library(DendroNetwork)